 Advantages of Fortune Delight include minimum calories and loads of nutrition.
 Each serving of Kill Cliff is equal to 15 calories and zero fat.

 It has a total of 16 grams of carbohydrates in a single serving.
 There is a small amount of extra sodium or potassium, and it is not a notable source of cholesterol, sugars, or dietary fibers.

 Kill Cliff contains no preservatives or artificial sweeteners.
 It is also a certified pesticide-free.

-In addition, it contains a few vitamins, which include riboflavin (B2), niacin (B3), vitamin B12 and pantothenic acid (B5).
+Also, it contains a few vitamins, which include riboflavin (B2), niacin (B3), vitamin B12, and pantothenic acid (B5).